top of page

 2023 - present

-This is a global initiative between Somatic Experiencing International and the European Association of Somatic Experiencing to connect, support and train practitioners and disaster relief response teams to help alleviate the devastating affects of trauma in times of crisis.
+This is a global initiative between Somatic Experiencing International and the European Association of Somatic Experiencing to connect, support and train practitioners and disaster relief response teams to help alleviate the devastating effects of trauma in times of crisis.

 Training facilitator for Domino in Durban, South Africa on behalf of SECHR (2024)